open-AIMS/ADRIA.jl/docs/src/dMCDA.md

 # Dynamic Multi-Criteria Decision Analysis

 ## Site Selection in ADRIA
-Site selection in ADRIA is performed by iteratively updating how each site/reef in the domain performs against a range of criteria.
+At each time step where an intervention is performed at a site, the sites for intervention can be selected either randomly or by using a site selection algorithm.
+When an algorithm is used, site selection is performed by iteratively updating how each site/reef in the domain performs against a range of criteria.
 Currently, ADRIA allows the following criteria to be used in site selection:

 * Connectivity, calculated as ```centrality*(site coral cover)*(site area)```.
 * Wave damage probability.